wintercms/docs/cms-components.md

 <a name="introduction"></a>
 ## Introduction

-If you use the back-end user interface you can add components to your pages, partials and layouts by clicking the component in the Components panel.
+If you use the backend user interface you can add components to your pages, partials and layouts by clicking the component in the Components panel.
 If you use a text editor you can attach a component to a page or layout by adding its name to the [Configuration](themes#configuration-section) section of the template file.
 The next example demonstrates how to add a demo To-do component to a page:

     title = "Components demonstration"
     url = "/components"